Carloman of Bavaria

 Carloman (Karlmann, Carlomannus; c.
 830 – 22 March 880) was a Frankish king of the Carolingian dynasty.
 He was the eldest son of Louis the German, king of East Francia, and Hemma, daughter of a Bavarian count.
 His father appointed him governor of Carantania in 856, and commander of southeastern frontier marches in 864.
-Upon his father's death in 876 he became King of Bavaria.
+Upon his father's death in 876 he became king of Bavaria.
 He was appointed by King Louis II of Italy as his successor, but the Kingdom of Italy was taken by his uncle Charles the Bald in 875.
 Carloman only conquered it in 877.
 In 879 he was incapacitated, perhaps by a stroke, and abdicated his domains in favour of his younger brothers: Bavaria to Louis the Younger and Italy to Charles the Fat.

 Early life

 Carloman's birth date is unknown, but was probably around 828 or 830.
 His naming can be connected to his father's push to rule Alemannia around the time of his father's assembly of Worms in 829.
 The first member of the Carolingian dynasty named Carloman had ruled Alemannia in 741–48, and subjugated it to the Franks.

 Carloman was old enough to participate in the civil war of 840–43, waged between his father and his uncles, Lothair and Charles the Bald.
 His first record public appearance is as the leader of an army of reinforcements from Bavaria and Alemannia which he brought to his father at Worms in 842.
 He subsequently led them in battle alongside his father and uncle (Charles the Bald) against his other uncle (Lothair).
 It was the beginning of a warlike career.
 Notker of Saint Gall, who bewailed the decline of the dynasty a generation later, called Carloman bellicosissimus (literally "most warlike", or in historian Eric Goldberg's words a "real ass-kicker").

 In October 848, Carloman was present at his father's council in Regensburg, where the Slavic commander (dux) Pribina was rewarded for his service in defending the Bavarian frontier.
 In the charter confirming the grant, Carloman signed his name first among the secular magnates (after the ecclesiastics).

 In the 840s, Carloman had a liaison with Liutswind, daughter of the Bavarian count Ratolt and sister-in-law of Count Sigihard of the Kraichgau.
-This was Carloman's first politically independent action, and it confirms his close connexion to Bavaria.
+This was Carloman's first politically independent action, and it confirms his close connection to Bavaria.
 Around 850, Liutswind bore him a son, Arnulf.
 This name was chosen because it was distinctly dynastic (the founder of the Carolingian family was Bishop Arnulf of Metz), yet had never been used by a reigning king and was thus appropriate for an illegitimate eldest son.
 The choice of the name is the surest evidence that Liutswind and Carloman were not legally married.
 Around 860, Arnulf and his cousin, Hugh, the illegitimate son of Carloman's brother Louis, were both in Koblenz at the court of their grandfather, who was probably overseeing their military education and also holding them to ensure the good behaviour of their fathers.